-What are the statutory registers?
+What are limited company statutory registers?

-- Register of People with Significant Control (PSC) – also known as the PSC register, this provides details of individuals who hold (i) more than 25% of a company’s shares, (ii) more than 25% of a company’s voting rights or (iii) have the power to appoint or remove the majority of company directors.
+- Register of People with Significant Control (PSC) – also known as the PSC register, this provides details of individuals who hold (i) more than 25% of a company’s shares, (ii) more than 25% of a company’s voting rights, or (iii) have the power to appoint or remove the majority of company directors

-- Register of directors’ usual residential addresses.
+- Register of directors’ usual residential addresses

-How must statutory registers be maintained?
+How must statutory registers be kept and stored?

 Under section 1135 of the Companies Act 2006, statutory registers “may be kept in hard copy or electronic form [capable of being reproduced in hard copy form]”.
 During the Covid-19 lockdown, ensuring that the registers are in electronic form generally makes inspection far more straightforward.

-The failure to maintain statutory registers will result in an offence having been committed by the company and each officer (i.e. directors and company secretary), with unlimited fines.
+Failure to maintain statutory registers will result in an offence having been committed by the company and each officer (i.e. directors and company secretary), with unlimited fines.

 Should I get an agent to look after my statutory registers?